What is Programming For Lovers?

 Content Engineer

-My name is Spencer Fisher.
-I am a rising Junior at Carnegie Mellon studying Computer Science with a minor in Chinese Studies.
-In my spare time, I play on the CMU Club Rugby team and am also an avid soccer fan.
-It’s been incredibly rewarding to contribute to a project with such a meaningful mission and real-world impact.
+Spencer is an undergraduate at Carnegie Mellon University studying computer science with a minor in Chinese studies.
+In his spare time, he plays on the CMU club rugby team and is an avid soccer fan.
+He loves contributing to platforms with real-world impact.